squidsoup/kiwipycon-2016-youngcoders/students.md

 # Todo: Add variable and x coordinates for tower_2
 ```

 Look for comments in the code, starting with '#' to figure out what you need to fix.
+You can run your program to test it at any time (F5) while you work on it.
+You might want to try to get teleporting from your start position to the top of the first tower working first, and then figure out how to teleport to the second tower afterwards.

 ```python
 from mcpi.minecraft import Minecraft